HireDale/daleydose/window-home.md

 ![Daily Dose Title Section](/assets/images/daley-dose-home-window-section-1.png)

-The following table describes the buttons in the **Title Section**.
+The following table describes the buttons in the **Title Section**:

 | **BUTTONS**       | **DEFINITION** |
 |-------------------|----------------|